 Now, onto the fun bits.
 The last two days of the exhibition are open to the public and are ticketed events.
 Expect family-friendly experiences and interactive activities that will bring the world of aviation to life!

 The little ones will get the chance to meet Captain Leo and Leonette, the popular Singapore Airshow mascots, who will be making appearances throughout the weekend.
-Aircraft will also be on static display, featuring the latest commercial, military, and business aircraft.
+More than 35 aircraft will also be on static display, featuring the latest commercial, military, and business models.
 Based on previous years, you may even get to enter and explore some of the military planes!

 Frequently Asked Questions